bg

 Tether (USDT) Price Overview

-As of June 2024, Tether (USDT) maintains its price at approximately $1.00, with minor daily and weekly fluctuations typical for a stablecoin.
-Its market capitalization stands at over $112 billion, with a circulating supply of nearly 112.5 billion USDT out of a total supply of about 115.8 billion USDT.
-The 24-hour trading volume often exceeds $45 billion.
-Historically, USDT's price has shown some volatility, reaching an all-time high of $1.32 and an all-time low of $0.57.
+As of June 2024, Tether (USDT) holds its price at approximately $1.00, with minor fluctuations typical of a stablecoin.
+Its market capitalization exceeds $112 billion, with a circulating supply of around 112.5 billion USDT from a total supply of approximately 115.8 billion.
+The 24-hour trading volume frequently surpasses $45 billion.
+Historically, USDT has shown some volatility, reaching an all-time high of $1.32 and a low of $0.57.

 Technical Features to Know